gobeyondidentity/developer-docs/docs/workflows/api-token.md

 ## Validating Access Tokens

-There are two types of tokens that can be validated: `self-contained` or `referential`.
+There are two token formats that can be validated: `self-contained` or `referential`.
 When validating self-contained tokens, consider if you want to revoke your tokens.
 If revoked tokens are accepted (as in a MVP case), then the token can be validated [offline](api-token#offline-validation) by validating the signature and parsing the claims of the JWT token.
 In all other cases the token should be [introspected](api-token#introspection-online-validation).

 ### Introspection (Online Validation)